asanurag/User-Management-Dashboard-/README.md

 - **Enhanced Features**:
   - Sorting by columns in the user table.
   - Advanced search filters for specific fields.
-  - Bulk actions such as delete multiple users.
+  - Bulk actions such as deleting multiple users.
 - **UI Enhancements**: Using skeleton loaders for a better loading experience.

 ---